jareware/xpath2rss/README.md

 ### A webcomic ###

-To get a feed from one popular webcomic (yes, they already have one but this came to mind first), set up an `xkcd.ini` along these lines:
+To get a feed from one popular webcomic (yes, they already have one), set up an `xkcd.ini` along these lines:

     feed = "xkcd"
     url = "http://xkcd.com/"